 Launched ChinaBankSec Online, a platform that enables investors to buy and sell stocks from their mobile phones, tablets or computers.
-103% e in digital banking increase in digital banking transactions in 2021
+103% increase in digital banking transactions in 2021

 182% increase in InstaPay utilization in 2021

 Implemented InstaPay 2.0 Multi-proxy feature, enabling customers to transfer funds using a mobile number or email address, instead of an account number.
 China Bank was one of the pioneering banks to go live with this feature.